gabrielverta/get-and-cleaning-data/Codebook.md

 **From the tidy data set, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**

 This function calls tidyDataSet and returns the mean for each variable grouped by activity and subject.
-Using *dyplr* group_by and summarise_each function to return the result of the mean function for each variable, except for the grouped variables (activity and subject).
+Using *dplyr* group_by and summarise_each function to return the result of the mean function for each variable, except for the grouped variables (activity and subject).